-Unpaid Taxes Frequently Asked Questions (FAQs)
+Unpaid IRS Taxes: Frequently Asked Questions (FAQs)

 What are the penalties for unpaid taxes?

 Penalties for unpaid taxes are typically 0.5% of the tax you owe.
 The penalty increases to 1% if the tax remains unpaid 10 days after the IRS issues an intent to levy notice.
 The penalty decreases to 0.25% if you are in an installment agreement.
 The IRS assesses these penalties every month, and the total penalty can be up to 25% of your tax debt.
 Moreover, interest does accrue as well.

 Is there Interest on unpaid or underpaid taxes?

 Interest on unpaid taxes is the federal short-term interest rate plus 3%.
 This interest rate changes every three months.
 Interest accrues until the debt is paid in full, and there is no maximum amount that can be charged in interest.
 You can see the current rates here for underpayments.

 Will the IRS levy my assets for unpaid taxes?